 If Electrovaya fails to protect its proprietary technology, it may lose any competitive advantage it provides.
 Others may claim that the Company's products infringe on their intellectual property rights, which could result in significant expenses for litigation, developing new technology or licensing existing technologies from third parties.
 If Electrovaya is unable to maintain registration of its trademarks, or if its trademarks or trade name are found to violate the rights of others, the Company may have to change its trademarks or name and lose the goodwill created in them.
-Recently Electrovaya was served with a claim that its Scribbler Tablet PC product infringes on certain US patents.
-The proposed terms of settlement of this claim may eliminate the US market for any sale of the Scribbler or increase the cost of sales for the Scribbler into the US market.
-Generally, the margins are low for hardware sales, hence this patent infringement claim may make any sale of the Scribbler into the US market uneconomical.
+Recently Electrovaya was served with a claim that its Scribbler Tablet PC product infringes on certain US patents Electrovaya has settled this claim.
+The terms of settlement of this claim may eliminate the US market for any sale of the Scribbler or increase the cost of sales for the Scribbler into the US market.
+Generally, the margins are low for hardware sales, hencethe terms of settlement of this patent infringement claim may make any sale of the Scribbler into the US market uneconomical.